npelonis/da-projects-showcase/README.md

 ## 2025

-### Since working full-time since shortly after graduation, I have developed my interest in data science towards product analytics.
-I want to calculate metrics, run A/B and hypothesis tests, and use my knowledge of SQL, Python, and statistics to determine the best course of action for companies creating products.
-My focus for this year will be on projects that allow me to display my abilities in this area and help me develop my skills further.
+### Since graduating, I’ve been working full-time and have developed a strong interest in product analytics.
+I enjoy calculating metrics, running A/B tests, and applying SQL, Python, and statistics to guide data-driven decisions for product development.
+My 2025 projects showcase my ability to analyze data, test hypotheses, and recommend strategies, while also helping me further develop my skills in this space.

 ### [Online Retailer Sales Analysis (In Progress)](2025/Online%20Retailer%20Sales%20Analysis)
 Click here to view the **Online Retailer Sales Analysis** project folder.